3-1-1-Codeup/project/README.md

     - Is there a difference for response time for all districts that fall below 20,000 per capita income and those that are above?

 #### Hypothesis:
-- $H_0$: There is no difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.
+- Null Hypothesis: There is no difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.

-- $H_a$: There is a difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.
+- Alternative Hypothesis: There is a difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.

 #### Results:
 - We reject the null hypothesis that there is no difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time.